joshduf/Prediction/README.md

 Work in progress.
-Identify human trafficking from online sex ads and detect movement patterns by traffickers.
+Identify human trafficking from online sex ads using temporal CNN and detect movement patterns by traffickers.